Does Insurance Cover Diabetic Supplies?

 Mail-ordering your diabetes supplies is an option; if you go this route, please review the relevant information below.

-A message on getting imports in the mail: If you are registered in Genuine Medicare (Part A and B), and you purchase these items by mail order, you need to be sure that you buy them from a company that is a Medicare agreement trader.
+A message on getting imports in the mail: If you are registered in Genuine Medicare (Part A and B) and purchase these items by mail order, you need to be sure that you buy them from a company that is a Medicare agreement trader.
 You must choose a provider from an authorized list if you participate in Medicare’s competitive bidding program, which is offered in many regions of the United States.
-If you reside in an area that participates in competitive bidding and doesn’t utilize a Medicare agreement dealer, then Medicare won’t pay the items you need.
+If you reside in an area that participates in competitive bidding and doesn’t utilize a Medicare agreement dealer, then Medicare won’t pay for the items you need.

 Summary